 The ‘M’ Technique® has been taught in the USA since the early 1990s as part of Aromatherapy for Health Professionals.
 This clinically based program has been taught in almost every State in the USA and is one of the most respected trainings in clinical aromatherapy.
 A separate ‘M’ Technique® training was created in 2001 due to popular demand and was taught for nursing credit at University of Minnesota in 2001.
 The ‘M’ Technique® course is taught in the USA by a team of currently active, certified RJBA instructors.
 The instructors teach both the practitioner 2 day course and the 4 hour Hand & Foot for Hospital/Hospice course.

 The first 'M' Technique® training course was held in the UK in 2004.
 There are now RJBA certified instructors in the UK.
 The first course was held in The Netherlands in 2007.
 There are now 4 RJBA certified instructors in The Netherlands.
-There are also instructors in Kobe, Japan and one instructor in Cape Town, South Africa.
+There are also instructors in Kobe, Japan, one instructor in Cape Town, South Africa and instructors in Hong Kong.

-Introductory classes in the ‘M’ Technique® have been held in Korea and Australia, in Hong Kong and hopefully China.
+Introductory classes in the ‘M’ Technique® have been held in Korea, Australia, and hopefully China.

 A professionally made 1.5 hour ‘how to’ DVD is available for students taking the course, and for others who just want to know what it is.
 A Hand & Foot ‘M’ Technique DVD is also available.